Great

 |

-![]() This young bird had just fledged within the last three days when the pictures above and below were taken in 2010, showing it in a mesquite a few yards from the row of palm trees where the nest was, and from which the adults were watching.
-The bird looks to be about equally downy as the young birds still in the nest in 2009, shown at the bottom of the page, probably because the 2010 nestling had fallen out of the nest before it could fly.
+![]() This young bird had first flown within the last three days when the pictures above and below were taken in 2010, showing it in a mesquite a few yards from the row of palm trees where the nest was, and from which the adults were watching.
+The bird looks to be about equally downy as the young birds still in the nest in 2009, shown further below, probably because the 2010 nestling had fallen out of the nest before it could fly.
 Park rangers supplied a box for it, and the parents continued to feed it until it fledged. |

 |